full-stack-serverless/conference-app-in-a-box/README.md

 🛠 Built with React Native, GraphQL, AWS Amplify, & AWS AppSync

-> Follow me on [Twitter at @dabit3](https://twitter.com/dabit3) to keep up with my future projects as well as updates and features to this one!
+> Follow me on [Twitter at @dabit3](https://twitter.com/dabit3) to keep up with my future projects as well as updates and new features added to this one!

 ### Features